 Wayne McGregor is Resident Choreographer of The Royal Ballet.
 Appointed in 2006, McGregor is the first contemporary choreographer to hold the post.

 In 2011 Studio Wayne McGregor and Trinity Laban Conservatoire of Music and Dance established a partnership to develop a joint dance science research project to study the creative process in dance.
 Wayne McGregor was appointed Professor of Choreography with the institution in 2014.

-In 2013, London's Wellcome Collection exhibited Thinking with the Body, Studio Wayne McGregor's investigation into aspects of creativity in dance collaborating with researchers from other fields such as cognitive and social science.
+In 2013, the Wellcome Collection in London exhibitedThinking with the Body, Studio Wayne McGregor's investigation into aspects of creativity in dance collaborating with researchers from other fields such as cognitive and social science.